 A field athlete qualified for the 2009 NCAA indoor championships in the triple jump under Hull.
 One of his pole vaulters won four straight outdoor titles from 2006 to 2009 at the NESCAC championships.
 Hull has guided more than 100 indoor and outdoor individual conference champions, and more than 30 school indoor and outdoor records have been broken or tied since Hull's first season in 1992.

 Hull's program also focuses on solid academic performance.
-Five of his cross country athletes were 2015 NESCAC Fall All-Academic Team selections and 10 track & field athletes made either the NESCAC winter or spring all-academic teams in 2015.
-Hull's cross country squad has earned eight straight USTFCCCA team all-academic honors and and the track & field program earned USTFCCCA all-academic honors for the fourth year in a row in 2015.
-Pfander was voted to the 2016 Academic All-District 3 Men's Cross Country/Track & Field first team by the College Sports Information Directors of America.
+Eight of his cross country athletes were 2017 NESCAC Fall All-Academic Team selections and nine track & field athletes made either the NESCAC winter or spring all-academic teams in 2018.
+Hull's cross country squad has earned 10 straight USTFCCCA team all-academic honors and the track & field program earned USTFCCCA all-academic honors for the seventh year in a row in 2018.